majatre/marl-gathering/README.md

 ### Supplementary gif 7
 Game in the team setting.
-Blue team are the two DQN agents that learned to cooperate when using reward signals of R1 + 0.25\*R2 for the first player and R2 + 0.25\*R1 for the second player.
+Blue team consists of two DQN agents that learned to cooperate when using reward signals of R1 + 0.25\*R2 for the first player and R2 + 0.25\*R1 for the second player.
+Red team executes a random policy.

 ![](gifs/Supplementary_gif_7.gif)